-Jennifer Wells, MSW is New WV Chapter President
+Jennifer Wells, MSW is Chapter President

 Jennifer Wells, MSW, is both an experienced organizer and social worker with an extensive background in child welfare, juvenile justice, community services, program development, and fundraising.
 She is employed as a Regional Organizer with Community Change, a Washington, DC based "organization of organizers', working to build capacity within Black-lead organizations across several southern states.
 From 2015 to 2019 she served in several capacities with Our Future WV, most recently as Executive Director.
 Ms. Wells was recognized as the 2018 West Virginia Social Worker of the Year, and was selected to give the 2020 Commencement Address at Marshall University.
 Her TED-X talk is inspiring!
 (CLICK HERE) Originally from New Orleans, she evacuated to West Virginia with her mother following Hurricane Katrina.
 She resides in Huntington with her husband David, and enjoys travel, food and live music.